dev-academy-programme/student-prep/accounts.md

 The Enspiral Dev Academy Slack community is where most of our communications take place.

-__Please follow the EDA naming convention as this is what helps us find you on slack:__\
+__Please follow the EDA naming convention as this is what helps us find you on Slack:__\
 _Full name_ - Your prefered first name and last name\
 _Display name_ - firstname_lastname_cohort_year e.g. `kiri_tipene_kakapo_19`.